It is said that Adolf Hitler became very wealthy through sales of his Mein Kampf book. What happened to his money after his death?

 Prior to his death in April 1945, Hitler wrote a will in which he left most of his possessions and estate to the Nazi Party.
 However, with the abolition of the latter after the war, along with the Franz Eher Verlag, Hitler’s remaining assets and estate were transferred to Bavaria, the state of which he was a registered resident.

 Bavaria has prevented publication of the book in German-speaking territories, and has sought, with limited success, to restrict it elsewhere.
-Under German law, however, that copyright expires on the 70th anniversary of the author’s death – 30 April 2015.
+Under German law, however, that copyright expired on the 70th anniversary of the author’s death – 30 April 2015.